powerhousepro69/videoinfox/readme.md

 #### Download all your video url lists with Videoinfox's Yt-dlp integration.
 <br />

-#### This update added: &nbsp; v2.9.00 Add: Play Number on Home Screen.
+#### This update fixed: &nbsp; Video Info on Home Screen.
+Get info on video in clipboard or by entering the line number.

-#### No more copying a find result to the clipboard to play.
+#### Last update added: &nbsp; No more copying a find result to the clipboard to play.
 Select Play Number and enter the number that you want to play.

-Next update: &nbsp; fix &nbsp; i - info &nbsp; on home screen.

 <br />